Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

 3. Create new tests for code you add or bugs you fix.
 It helps us help you by making sure we don't accidentally break anything :grinning:
 4. Create any issues for new features you'd like to implement and explain why this feature is useful to everyone and not just you personally.
 5. Don't add new cogs unless specifically given approval in an issue discussing said cog idea.
-6. When creating PRs please use the ZenHub "Connect with an issue" feature and link your PR to its respective issue.
-7. Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
+6. Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 # Your First Contribution
 Unsure of how to get started contributing to Red?
 Please take a look at the Issues section of this repo and sort by the following labels: